Balayage for Brunettes in Englewood, CO: Subtle to Chocolate Tones

 Best for: Dark brown or black hair, clients wanting subtle dimension

-For clients who want dimension without dramatic lightening, chocolate and chestnut tones offer a rich, sophisticated look.
-These shades are only 1–2 levels lighter than your natural base, creating movement without obvious highlights.
+For clients who want dimension without dramatic lightening, chocolate and chestnut tones offer a rich, polished result.
+These shades stay close to your natural base, creating movement without obvious contrast.

 Best for: Brunettes wanting warm, reddish tones

-Auburn and copper balayage brings warm, red-toned dimension to brown hair.
-This style works beautifully in fall and winter but requires consistent toning to prevent fading.
+Auburn and copper balayage adds warm, red-toned dimension to brunette hair.
+This creates depth and richness, especially in fall and winter.

 Cool Ash Brunette Balayage